Convalescent plasma: Argentine hemorrhagic fever

 First identified in 1958, Argentine hemorrhagic fever is a rodent-borne illness caused by the arenavirus Junin that is endemic to the humid pampas of Argentina.
 Convalescent plasma has been used during Argentine hemorrhagic fever epidemics; a double-blind, randomized clinical trial conducted from 1974 to 1978 demonstrated that patients treated with convalescent plasma within eight days of disease onset had a 15.4% lower absolute mortality rate than patients who received control plasma without neutralizing antibodies to Argentine hemorrhagic fever virus (1.1% vs. 16.5%).
 Comparable results were described in subsequent outbreaks of Argentine hemorrhagic fever.

 2003 SARS epidemic (SARS-CoV-1)

-In 2003, a novel coronavirus SARS-CoV-1 led to an epidemic of severe acute respiratory syndrome.
+In 2003, a novel coronavirus SARS-CoV-1 led to an epidemic of the severe acute respiratory syndrome.
 Convalescent plasma was used to treat SARS; in a retrospective analysis from Hong Kong that included 80 patients, early convalescent plasma treatment (14 days between the onset of symptoms and the transfusion date) was associated with an improved prognosis vs late transfusion (after 14 days since symptom onset) in terms of a higher hospital discharge rate by day 22 (58% vs 16%).
 A review and meta-analysis that included eight observational studies (214 total patients) with SARS found a mortality benefit associated with convalescent plasma treatment.
 Further studies were not conducted because the pandemic was extinguished.